FalaahArifKhan/data-cleaning-stability/README.md

 ## Repository structure

 * `source` directory contains code with custom classes for managing benchmark, database client, error injectors, null imputers, visualizations and some utils functions.
-* `notebooks` directory contains Jupyter notebooks with EDA and results visualization.
-    * `EDA` subdirectory contains notebooks with correlation and feature importance analysis from Section 3.3 for 6 datasets used in our experiments.
 * `configs` directory contains all constants and configs for datasets, null imputers, classifiers and evaluation scenarios.
+* `scripts` directory contains main scripts for evaluating null imputers, baselines and models.
 * `tests` directory contains tests covering benchmark and null imputers.
-* `scripts` directory contains main scripts for evaluating null imputers, baselines and models.
+* `notebooks` directory contains Jupyter notebooks with EDA and results visualization.
+    * `cluster_analysis` subdirectory contains notebooks with analysis of the number of clusters in datasets using silhoette scores and PCA, t-SNE, UMAP algorithms.
+Used to choose the correct number of clusters for the `clustering` null imputer.
+    * `EDA` subdirectory contains notebooks with analysis of feature importance and feature correlation with the target from Section 3.3 in the paper for 6 datasets used in our experiments.
+    * `visualizations` subdirectory contains notebooks with visualisations.
+It includes two subdirectories with visualisations for imputation performance and model performance.
+Each of these subdirectories has the following structure:
+      * `single_mechanism_exp` folder includes plots for single-mechanism missingness in both train and test sets (_Section 4_ in the paper).
+      * `multi_mechanism_exp` folder includes plots for multi-mechanism missingness in both train and test sets (_Section 5_ in the paper).
+      * `exp1` folder includes plots for missingness shift with a fixed error rate in train and test sets (_Appendix D.1_ in the paper).
+      * `exp2` folder includes plots for missingness shift with a variable error rate in the train set and a fixed error rate in the test set (_Section 6_ in the paper).
+      * `exp3` folder includes plots for missingness shift with a fixed error rate in the train set and a variable error rate in the test set (_Section 6_ in the paper).

 ## Usage